kuusisto/nodejs-timer/README.md

 Client Notes:
 =============
 - When a timer is set it instantly decrements it by one second.
 Bummer!
-- Loading indication is not displayed for the async operations
+- Android app: loading indication is not displayed for the async operations
+- Android app: only minor error handling in place, "set timer" button is disabled should an error occur.
+- Android app: cnnectivity is not checked upon application launch, it will just attempt to load the specified URL.
-- Instead of utilizing WebView a better approach would be to retrieve JSON data and parse it.
-Much easier, faster and will result into a better looking UI
+- Android app: instead of utilizing WebView a better approach would be to retrieve JSON data and parse it and display the data in native UI components.
+Much easier, faster and will result into a better looking...